LLMalMorph: On The Feasibility of Generating Variant Malware using Large-Language-Models: Detailed Malware Descriptions

-\textbf{HiddenVNC Bot.} HiddenVNC, developed in 2021 according to its source code readme file, is a multi-file complex C++ malware.
-VirusTotal categorizes it as a Trojan and banker, associating it with family labels such as tinukebot, tinynuke, and tinuke, suggesting it may be an implementation of the Tinynuke Trojan Bot known for opening backdoors, stealing information, and downloading malicious files~\cite{broadcomTinyNuke}.
-The readme describes it as a Hidden Virtual Network Computing (HVNC) tool that creates a "hidden desktop," allowing attackers to control target machines without user awareness.
-Its features include controlling multiple machines, launching applications (e.g., browsers, PowerShell) and executing remote commands on the hidden desktop.
-It generates two executables; we use the Client.exe with a VirusTotal detection rate of 76.503\% as it is more malicious than the Server.exe (15.277\%).
+\textbf{HiddenVNC Bot.} HiddenVNC is a complex, multi-file C++ malware developed in 2021.
+VirusTotal classifies it as a Trojan and banker, linking it to the Tinynuke family known for backdoor access, information theft, and malicious downloads~\cite{broadcomTinyNuke}.
+According to its readme, it functions as a Hidden Virtual Network Computing (HVNC) tool, enabling remote control of a hidden desktop without user awareness.
+It supports multi-machine control, remote command execution, and application launching.
+Among its two executables, we analyze \texttt{Client.exe} (76.50\% VirusTotal detection rate), which is more malicious than \texttt{Server.exe} (15.28\% VirusTotal detection rate).

-\textbf{Predator.} Predator, also known as Predator the Thief, was first observed in mid 2018~\cite{fortinet_predator}.
-This sample is a complex C++ information stealer trojan that steals a wide range of data from its infected hosts, such as system info, stored browser passwords, cookies, form data, and even cryptocurrency wallet addresses~\cite{fortinet_predator}.
-It can also capture webcam photos, log keystrokes, extract credentials from applications (e.g. VPN, FTP, gaming clients), and collect clipboard and cryptocurrency wallet files~\cite{digital_nhs_predator}.
-VirusTotal categorizes this as trojan and associates it with family labels such as stealer, adwarex, and fragtor.
-The triage sandbox report shows us that it reads data files stored by FTP clients, reads user/profile data of web browsers, steals credentials from unsecured files, accesses cryptocurrency wallets and performs possible credential harvesting.
+\textbf{Predator.} Predator, or Predator the Thief, is a C++ information-stealing Trojan first observed in 2018~\cite{fortinet_predator}.
+It targets a broad range of data, including browser passwords, cookies, form data, system info, clipboard contents, and cryptocurrency wallets~\cite{fortinet_predator, digital_nhs_predator}.
+It can also capture webcam images, log keystrokes, and extract credentials from VPN, FTP, and gaming clients.
+VirusTotal classifies it as a Trojan with family labels such as stealer, adwarex, and fragtor.
+Triage reports indicate behaviors like reading FTP client files, harvesting browser data, accessing wallets, and stealing credentials from unsecured files.

-\textbf{Prosto.} Prosto, also known as ProstoStealer is also an information stealer trojan, but much larger and more complex than the Predator sample and is written in C++.
-It exploits the victim machine to steal valuable and useful information like logins, credentials, passwords and direct files.
-All the details are stored in a server controlled by adversaries for later use in scams and fraudulent activities~\cite{prosto-stealer}.
-VirusTotal categorizes this sample as trojan, virus, and spyware and labels it with family labels such as fragtor and convagent.
-The triage sandbox report of this sample tells us it checks computer location settings, reads user data of web browsers, modifies Internet Explorer settings and also has suspicious use of \texttt{FindShellTrayWindow, SetWindowsHookEx, WriteProcessMemory} methods etc.